 We encourage and support the music ed sector to make their whole offer inclusive so they can support a diverse range of young people.
 One of the ways we do this is through Inclusive Ensembles.
 We also aim to create resources and share our learning via the News and Views section of our site.

 We work in partnership with other music organisations to create new approaches to group music-making, with access built in from the start.
 These include Young DaDa Ensemble, Soundbox and Essex Music Hub’s inclusive ensembles.

 Young DaDa Ensemble is a musical group based in Merseyside, involving a mixed group of young Disabled people aged 11-25.
 It is a partnership led by DaDaFest, with Drake Music, Live Music Now and Resonate Music Hub.

 The group make music together using a wide range of instruments and technology and they perform live at different times throughout the year.

 Young DaDa Ensemble is funded by Youth Music.

 Soundbox is an inclusive music group for young Disabled and non-disabled musicians in Tower Hamlets and East London.

-The group meets on Saturdays during term-time to improvise and create new music, to rehearse and to develop their musical skills.
+The group meet to improvise and create new music, to rehearse and to develop their musical skills.
 The group also give public performances at various points of the year.

 It is a partnership project between Tower Hamlets Music & Arts Education Service, Drake Music, Spitalfields Music and London Symphony Orchestra.
 Each partner brings a different approach to make this a really dynamic and exciting ensemble.

-They use a combination of traditional instruments, percussion, voices and new music technology and instruments.
-For example, one person might play a cajon, while another uses eye -tracking software to play notes and someone else sings, plays cello or an iPad.
+The young musicians use a combination of traditional instruments, percussion, voices and new music technology and instruments.
+For example, one person might play a cajon, while another uses eye-tracking software to play notes and someone else sings, plays cello or plays an iPad.